EE120-Course-Staff/ee120-course-staff.github.io/policies.md

 2. Write your solutions on this PDF file using a tablet device.
 Then upload a PDF file.
 3. Use your own sheets of paper, but demarcate clearly the space for each problem, part, and subpart.
 You must not exceed the amount of space allotted in this official problem set document.
 Then upload a PDF file.

-**The first problem set will be released on Wednesday Jan 22nd and will be due on Monday Jan 27th at 11:59pm, with grace period until Tuesday Jan 28th at 11:59pm.**
+**The first problem set will be released on Wednesday Aug 27th and will be due on Monday Sep 1st at 11:59pm, with grace period until Tuesday Sep 2nd at 11:59pm.**

 ### Lab Logistics